 Demand for travel nurses has increased exponentially.
-In fact, it’s the highest we’ve seen in 20 years!
-With this surplus of nursing, assignments comes remarkably high wages in comparison to previous years.
+It’s the highest we’ve seen in 20 years!
+With this surplus of nursing assignments comes remarkably high wages in comparison to previous years.

 While this is unfortunately due to shrinking numbers among permanent nursing teams, longer hours, and increased workplace risk in the wake of the pandemic, travel nurses are being compensated well for their skill, care, and willingness to serve in frontline situations.

 As a result of COVID-19 and the need to place travel nurses quickly in hotspots nationwide, states have enacted emergency protocols to grant licensure across state lines.
 For example, it previously took 3 months or more to receive a license in the state of California as a travel RN.
 Now, a qualified nurse can be placed within a week.
 These emergency measures are still in place allowing travel nurses to accept assignments in their chosen locations faster than ever before.

 3. Stronger Emphasis on Mental Health of Medical Staff

 The pandemic has affected us all, and that’s especially true for our frontline healthcare workers.
 With the weight of what we’ve faced together, the mental health of all our candidates is a top priority for CoreMedical and the healthcare providers we serve.
 Our industry-leading benefits include mental health services, available to our candidates and their families starting day one of any travel assignment.

 4. Greater Need for Flexibility in the Workplace